syedshah94/Parking-App/README.md

 they plan to leave the spot, so potential nearby drivers can just go to their location rather than scouting for some free space.

+Current Usage state:
+-Don't forget to hit "Log Out" if you plan on using the page again.
+-If you accidently did this, instead of registering again, you can simply append '/parking' to the URL after the '.com'

 ## Wireframe TESTER

 ![alternateText](./assets/index.jpg)